iterative/dvc.org/content/docs/command-reference/checkout.md

 The execution of `dvc checkout` does the following:

-- Scans the `.dvc` and `dvc.lock` files to compare against the data files or directories in the <abbr>workspace</abbr>.
-DVC knows which data (<abbr>outputs</abbr>) match because the corresponding hash values are saved in the `outs` fields in those files.
+- Scans all `dvc.lock` and `.dvc` files to compare the hash values saved in their `outs` fields against the actual data files or directories in the workspace (similar to `dvc status`).
 Scanning is limited to the given `targets` (if any).
 See also options `--with-deps` and `--recursive` below.

-- Missing data files or directories are restored from the <abbr>cache</abbr>.
+- Missing data files or directories are restored from the cache.
 Those that don't match with any DVC-file are removed.
 See options `--force` and `--relink`.
 A list of the changes done is printed.

 By default, this command tries not make copies of cached files in the workspace, using reflinks instead when supported by the file system (refer to